Chief: 3 dead in Indiana mall shooting; witness kills gunman

 The man entered the Greenwood Park Mall with a rifle and several magazines of ammunition and began firing in the food court, Greenwood Police Department Chief Jim Ison said.

-An armed civilian killed the man, Ison said at a news conference.
-In total, four people were killed and two were injured, he said.
+Four of those hit by gunfire were females and one was a male, Ison said.
+He didn’t immediately know the specific gender or age of those who were killed.

+He said a 12-year-old girl was among the two injured, both of whom are in stable condition.

+Police confiscated a suspicious backpack that was in a bathroom near the food court, Ison said.

 Officers went to the mall at about 6 p.m. for reports of the shooting.
-Authorities are searching the mall for any other victims, but they believe the shooting was contained to the food court.

-Police have confiscated a suspicious backpack that was in a bathroom near the food court, Ison said.
+“The real hero of the day is the citizen that was lawfully carrying a firearm in that food court and was able to stop the shooter almost as soon as he began,” Ison said.

 Indianapolis Metropolitan Police and multiple other agencies are assisting in the investigation.